forumicon/forumicons/README.md

 - **They are scaleable to any size**
 - **Completely responsive by nature**
 - **Are fully uncompressed, pixel perfect - No pixelization or blurryness**

+#### Do I have to use them with [Iconify](https://iconify.design/)?
+##### No you cna simply download adn use it anywhere you like.
+Its completely up to you.
+We do ask that you consider looking at using [Iconify](https://iconify.design/) if its feasabile as it makes it a breeze to swap out assets without having to download/upload or host it.